LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

 The data schema used by your CMS differs from that used by LivePerson Knowledge Base, so mapping the content from the former to the latter is a required step in setting up the knowledge base.
 This involves defining a Jolt transformation specification to transform the data.
 Jolt is an open-source, JSON-to-JSON transformation library.

 If you’re using a popular CMS vendor, LivePerson provides a default, vendor-specific Jolt specification.
-If you’ve customized the CMS’ data schema, you’ll need to adjust the default specification accordingly.
-If you’re using another CMS vendor for which no default specification is available, you’ll need to write a specification from scratch.
+If you’ve customized your CMS’ data schema, you’ll need to adjust the default specification accordingly.
+If you’re using a CMS vendor for which no default specification is available, you’ll need to write a specification from scratch.
 In either case, use the examples that follow as a guide to writing the Jolt specification.

 Jolt provides several, out-of-the-box transforms that you can use when writing a transform specification; these are listed [here](https://github.com/bazaarvoice/jolt#stock-transforms).
 The Shift transform in particular does most of the heavy work when it comes to the transform; it specifies how the input JSON should be “shifted around” to make the output JSON.
 All of the examples that follow use the Shift transform.

 The Shift transform supports very simple to very complex data transformations, powered by wildcards: *, &, @, $, and #.
-However, the examples that follow cover only the knowledge and usage required for transforms to the LivePerson Knowledge Base article schema in particular.
-If you want to learn about more complex use cases, see the Jolt test samples [here](https://github.com/bazaarvoice/jolt/tree/master/jolt-core/src/test/resources/json/shiftr), which are documented by the Jolt team.
+The examples that follow make use of what's needed for transformation to the LivePerson Knowledge Base article schema in particular.
+To learn about more complex use cases, see the Jolt test samples [here](https://github.com/bazaarvoice/jolt/tree/master/jolt-core/src/test/resources/json/shiftr), which are documented by the Jolt team.

 ### Supported LivePerson attributes